jogoodma/homology-explorer/docs/draft_report.md

 EG mRNA techniques, etc.

 Gene homology allows researchers to compare genetic traits, both between and within species^[https://bio.libretexts.org/Bookshelves/Microbiology/Microbiology_(Boundless)/07%3A_Microbial_Genetics/7.13%3A_Bioinformatics/7.13C%3A_Homologs_Orthologs_and_Paralogs].
-Although there are many methods for predicting homologous relationships between genes, recent related works^[Hu et. al] have compiled a unified database cataloguing these relationships.
+Although there are many methods for predicting homologous relationships between genes, recent related works (Hu et. al) have compiled a unified database cataloguing these relationships.
 While this is extremely useful for researchers, the tabular format of the database obscures the network structure inherent in the data - whereby edges are predictions of relationships between genes, and the genes themselves are nodes.

 This research aims to close the gap between biomedical researchers and the gene homology database by visualizing the gene homology network as an interactive, searchable web application capable of exploring orthologous and paralogous relationships of individual genes, of lists multiple genes, and of their respective gene neighborhoods.
 To enhance the researchers understanding of these relationships, we also aim to provide network analysis tools via the UI to perform network operations of centrality measurement and link community detection.

 ## Problem Statement

 Although data have been compiled to catalogue and rank relationships between genes predicted by a variety of different models, there is not an easily accessible way for researchers to access this data.
-Previously published attempts at providing a solution have either focused on a very limited set of species^[Tulpan et. al] or a limited set of methods for determining homology^[Mustafin et. al; Nevers et. al].
+Previously published attempts at providing a solution have either focused on a very limited set of species (Tulpan et. al) or a limited set of methods for determining homology (Mustafin et. al; Nevers et. al).
 This leads us to the first and main problem:

 > Provide an easily accessible visual interface allowing model organism genetic researchers to intuitively explore the gene homology network.